The declared results of the last election can be found on the links below:

 A member of the council has a duty to act, at all times, in what the members genuinely believes to be the best interests of the council's constituency.

-Pursuant to S43 of the Local Government Act, the role of the Mayor, or in their absence
+Pursuant to Section 59 of the Local Government Act 2019, the role of the Mayor, or in their absence.

 Role, Appointment and Term of Deputy Mayor

-The Council is made up of five Elected Members one of whom is the Mayor.
-They represent the residents from Litchfield's four electoral wards.
-All are elected by the people.
-General elections are held every four years.
+The Council is made up of seven Elected Members one of whom is the Mayor.
+They represent the residents from Litchfield's three electoral wards, Central, North and South.
+All are elected by the people during a general election held every four years.

 Role of Deputy Principal (Mayor)